ewhipp/personal-site/src/content/posts/2021-03-21-simplified-reusability-in-typescript.md

 description: How do you simplify you typescript software system?
 What are the different ways Software Engineers can leverage patterns to simplify the complexity in their systems?
-featuredImage: /assets/external-content.duckduckgo.com.png
+featuredImage: ""
 ---
 ## Problem Statement

 The reusability of a system can lead a system to be either simply complex or unmaintainable and complicated.
-The key difference between these two is that a complex system could mold itself to many different types of inputs while a complex system is rigid and can be overwhelmed easily.
+The key difference between these two is that a complex system could mold itself to many different types of inputs while a complicated system is rigid and can be overwhelmed easily.
 In this blog, I want to explain a few processes for the implementation of simple reusability within a Typescript application and from there, I want to suggest methods that can be leveraged to reduce the complexity of adding to this framework.

 ## Factory Pattern